A Calm Place For

 Not because you were broken.

-But because your system learned how to function in the context it was given.
+But because your system learned what it had to do in order to function in the context it was given.

-Many of these adaptations are intelligent.
+Many of these adaptations were intelligent.
 They helped you navigate your early environment.

 But over time, they can start to limit how you experience yourself, your relationships, and your life.